robabby/lunch-and-learn/README.md

 Once everything has finished installing, you are ready to view the project.

-Execute 'jekyll serve -w' in the project root to build your project and serve it to http://localhost:4000/lunch-and-learn/
+Execute `jekyll serve -w` in the project root to build your project and serve it to http://localhost:4000/lunch-and-learn/

 Notice using the `jekyll serve` with the `-w` flag will 'watch' the directory for changes, allowing you to develop your app without having to recompile after your changes.